delta-io/delta/PROTOCOL.md

 As of [Writer Versions 4 up to 6](#Writer-Version-Requirements), all writers must respect the `delta.enableChangeDataFeed` configuration flag in the metadata of the table.
 When `delta.enableChangeDataFeed` is `true`, writers must produce the relevant `AddCDCFile`'s for any operation that changes data, as specified in [Change Data Files](#change-data-files).

-As of Writer Version 7, all writers must first ensure the feature `changeDataFeed` exists in the table `protocol`'s `writerFeatures`, then respect all requirements for Writer Version 4.
+As of Writer Version 7, all writers must respect the `delta.enableChangeDataFeed` configuration flag in the metadata of the table only if the feature `changeDataFeed` exists in the table `protocol`'s `writerFeatures`.

 #### Reader Requirements for AddCDCFile